-The best mooring spots for a yacht charter in Cannes
+The best mooring spots in Cannes

 The Lérins islands